 About Robert

-Mr. Robert Townsley is a Regional Technical Leader with over eight years of mechanical engineering experience, specializing in vehicle collision reconstruction and analysis of slip, rrips, and falls.
-Mr. Townsley investigates and analyzes vehicle incidents to determine vehicle orientations and locations at impact, pre-and-post impact speeds and movements, driver sightlines, driver potential to avoid, occupant kinematics, and seatbelt use and effectiveness.
-He has worked on collisions involving passenger cars, pickup trucks, motorcycles, bicycles, commercial vehicles, pedestrians, and tire failures.
-Mr. Townsley also routinely examines stairways, elevated surfaces, and doorways and determines their compliance with the applicable versions of the Alberta and National Building Codes.
+Mr. Robert (Rob) Townsley is the Regional Technical Leader of the Mechanical and Accident Reconstruction group in Calgary.
+He has more than 9 years of engineering experience specializing in collision reconstruction and analysis of slips, trips, and falls.
+Mr. Townsley investigates and analyzes vehicle incidents to determine impact orientations and locations, impact speeds, pre-impact speeds and movements, driver potential to avoid, and seatbelt use and effectiveness.
+He also routinely examines stairways, elevated surfaces, and doorways to determine compliance with the applicable versions of the Alberta and National Building Codes.

-Mr. Robert Townsley is a Regional Technical Leader with over eight years of mechanical engineering experience, specializing in vehicle collision reconstruction and analysis of slip, rrips, and falls.
-Mr. Townsley investigates and analyzes vehicle incidents to determine vehicle orientations and locations at impact, pre-and-post impact speeds and...
+Mr. Robert (Rob) Townsley is the Regional Technical Leader of the Mechanical and Accident Reconstruction group in Calgary.
+He has more than 9 years of engineering experience specializing in collision reconstruction and analysis of slips, trips, and falls.
+Mr. Townsley investigates and analyzes vehicle incidents to determine impact orientations...

-Mr. Robert Townsley is a Regional Technical Leader with over eight years of mechanical engineering experience, specializing in vehicle collision reconstruction and analysis of slip, rrips, and falls.
-Mr. Townsley investigates and analyzes vehicle incidents to determine vehicle orientations and locations at impact, pre-and-post impact speeds and movements, driver sightlines, driver potential to avoid, occupant kinematics, and seatbelt use and effectiveness.
-He has worked on collisions involving passenger cars, pickup trucks, motorcycles, bicycles, commercial vehicles, pedestrians, and tire failures.
-Mr. Townsley also routinely examines stairways, elevated surfaces, and doorways and determines their compliance with the applicable versions of the Alberta and National Building Codes.
+Mr. Robert (Rob) Townsley is the Regional Technical Leader of the Mechanical and Accident Reconstruction group in Calgary.
+He has more than 9 years of engineering experience specializing in collision reconstruction and analysis of slips, trips, and falls.
+Mr. Townsley investigates and analyzes vehicle incidents to determine impact orientations and locations, impact speeds, pre-impact speeds and movements, driver potential to avoid, and seatbelt use and effectiveness.
+He also routinely examines stairways, elevated surfaces, and doorways to determine compliance with the applicable versions of the Alberta and National Building Codes.

 Areas of Expertise